-California spends a huge amount of public money, more than any other state, to support .kindergarten through 12th grade schools.
+California spends a huge amount of public money, more than any other state, to support K–12 grade schools.
 These schools now serve more than 4.8 million students, and in 1988–89 the state expects to expend almost $23 billion for their financial support.

-Thus, because of the significance of the endeavor, the large amounts of money involved and their visibility in the state's budgeting process and the likely need for even more revenues in the foreseeable future, education has become an intensely political issue in California.
+Thus, because of the significance of the endeavor, the large amounts of money involved, their visibility in the state's budgeting process, and the likely need for even more revenues in the foreseeable future, education has become an intensely political issue in California.
 Virtually every public official claims to be a proponent of schools.

 However, some claim that public education needs even more money in order to achieve the expectations held for it while others contend that schools already have adequate resources and need only use them better in order to achieve the desired outcomes.
 When judged by the amount of rhetoric, name calling, debates, and editorials, school funding is and will likely continue to be an important public policy topic.

 This paper seeks to shed added light on the topic by analyzing school financing outcomes on several dimensions.
 Equity and efficiency are consistently major concerns in school finance policy.
 Officials, educators, and citizens frequently inquire about the amount being spent: Is it enough?
 How much do we spend relative to other states and relative to California's past history?
 This paper provides answers to these questions.

 In addition, policy makers repeatedly express an interest in the distributional consequences of school funding.
 Where do the dollars go, and who is benefiting from them?
 This is a particularly important issue in California in light of the 15 year history of Serrano v.
 Priest.
 This is California's school finance equal protection suit, a 1976 court decision which triggered major alterations that the legislature and the governor in the levels of school spending permitted local districts.
 This paper also addresses conditions of school finance equality.